ilbers/isar/doc/user_manual.md

  <user>  ALL=(ALL:ALL) NOPASSWD:ALL
  Defaults env_keep += "ftp_proxy http_proxy https_proxy no_proxy"
 ```
-Replace `<user>` with your user name.
-Use the tab character between the user name and parameters.
+Replace `<user>` with your username.
+Use the tab character between the username and parameters.
 The second line will make sure your proxy settings will not get lost when using `sudo`.
-Include it if you are in the unfortunate possition to having to deal with that.
+Include it if you are in the unfortunate position to having to deal with that.

 ### Check out Isar